nosrettep/ValorantRecordCommand/LAMBDA_README.md

 - RiotTag              (example: "1337")                                                  *required*
 - Region               (example: "na") -- could be any of: [eu, na, latam, br, ap, kr]    *required*
 - StreamerPronoun      (example: "His")                                                   *defaults to "Their"*
-- StreamerName         (example: "Tarik") -- or "Tarik's alt account" also works          *optional*
+- StreamerName         (example: "Tarik") -- or "Tarik's alt account" also works          *defaults to value of RiotName*
 ```

 ---